Why use SSO?

 ⚡️ Users who followed the Okta setup have already finished Step 3 above.

 After saving, click Enable SSO.
-The status changes to Active (green badge).
+The status changes to Active (green label).

 ⚠️ Users who sign in for the first time via SSO are automatically added to your Juicer account as Managers.